Nikon D3500 vs Panasonic ZS70

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More heavily discounted: Has been on the market for longer (launched in April 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS70 comes out slightly ahead of the D3500 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS70 emerges as the winner of the match-up (15 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D3500 and the Panasonic ZS70 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the D3500 and the ZS70 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.